 This recipe was first featured in Southern Living magazine.
-It is my variation of my great great great aunt Frances's Shoofly Pie recipe.
-It melds my Southern and Pennsylvania Dutch roots.
-I substitute Southern sorghum for traditional black strap molasses, melding my Southern and Pennsylvania Dutch roots.
-Rather than fussing with a pie crust, I forgo it altogether, which saves prep and baking time, yet still nets the ooey-gooey taste and texture of shoofly pie.
-The sorghum lightens up these bars, which I love - I'm not into super sweet desserts.
-I've added black pepper to help cut through the sweetness.
-Flaky Maldon salt sprinkled on top at the end cuts through the sweetness, too, and gives a welcomed bit of crunch with every bite.
+It is my variation of my great great great aunt Frances' Shoo Fly Pie recipe.
+And it's perfect for a no-fuss family get-together.
+I use sorghum instead of traditional black strap molasses, melding my Southern and Pennsylvania Dutch roots.
+Rather than fussing with a pie crust, I forgo it altogether, saving on prep and baking time.
+But, the ooey-gooey taste and texture we love about shoo fly pie is still there.
+A bit of black pepper in the filling cuts through the sweetness.
+Morton® Coarse Kosher Salt sprinkled on top at the end gives a welcomed bit of crunch with every bite.
 Use a 10"x15" rimmed baking sheet - the filling fits it perfectly.

 Makes 18-24 bars

 - ⅔ cup light brown sugar

 - 1 cup sorghum syrup (if you can't find it, use black strap molasses)

 - 1 large egg

 Preheat the oven to 400°F.

 Mix together the flour and brown sugar in a medium mixing bowl with a fork.
 Work the shortening in with your fingers until it forms small crumbles.
 Set aside ¼ cup of the crumb mixture until the filling is ready to bake.

 Add the sorghum, egg, black pepper and ¾ cup of the hot water to the remaining crumbs.